Amethyst-Development/VoidTP/README.md

     - Recommended value: Enabled
     - Legacy: True

-- ```/trigger VoidTP.DimensionCheck```
+- ```/trigger VoidTP.SendToParent```
-    - Teleports the player to the parent world where the spawn was set, if disabled the player would be teleported to co-ordinates in his/her current Dimension.
+    - Teleports the player to the parent world where the spawn was set, if disabled the player would be teleported to co-ordinates in players current world.
-    - Default value: Enabled
     - Recommended value: Enabled
     - Legacy: False